Travel

 French Quarter Fest is free and FQF offers three tiers of access:

-- Feelin’ VIP?
-Snag a Premium VIP Passes for perks like elevated viewing stands, private bars and hospitality lounges, air-conditioned restrooms, and exclusive programming, all while helping to keep our nonprofit community organization in tip-top financial shape!
+• Feelin’ VIP?
+Snag Premium VIP Passes for perks like elevated viewing stands, private bars and hospitality lounges, air-conditioned restrooms, and exclusive programming, all while helping to keep our nonprofit community organization in tip-top financial shape!

-- Feelin’ helpful?
+• Feelin’ helpful?
 We always need volunteers!
-Register here to donate a few hours of your time in exchange for a nifty FQF shirt, free food and drink tickets, complimentary Blue Bike access and lots of extra love from the FQF staff and artists.https://frenchquarterfest.org/volunteers/
+Register here to donate a few hours of your time in exchange for a nifty FQF shirt, free drink tickets, complimentary Blue Bike access and lots of extra love from the FQF staff and artists. https://frenchquarterfest.org/volunteers/

 Get Around

 We highly recommend coming prepared to walk — a lot! — at FQF.
-Before and after, however, you have plenty of transportation options, from Blue Bike rentals to pedicabs to regular cabs to Lyfts and more.
+However, you have plenty of transportation options, including Blue Bike rentals, pedicabs, regular cabs, Lyfts and more.

 FQF FEST-IQUETTE:

-Check out our top local tips for your best festing practices, from tipping the band (do it!) to sunblock (use it!) to hats (wear ‘em!) to footwear (comfy is cool!):
+Check out our top local tips for your best festing practices, from tipping (do it!) to sunblock (use it!) to hats (wear ‘em!) to footwear (comfy is cool!):

-- Fashion: Pack for warm days and cool evenings and don’t forget that poncho.
+• Fashion: Pack for warm days and cool evenings and don’t forget that poncho.
 Sneakers and hats with sun-blocking brims are your pals.
-Our merch tables have you covered if there’s anything you forgot!
+Our official merch booths have you covered if there’s anything you forgot!

 CHECK OUT OUT NIGHTLIFE: